khunspoonzi/pr/README.md

 Where:

 - r = indicates whether the content should be treated as a table row `bool`

+- rl = indicates whether the content should be treated as a list of rows `bool`

 - h = indicates whether the content should be treated as a table header, i.e. a row with a horizontal rule underneath `bool`